For this Puglia Walking Trip departures are available almost all year.

 Reaching an ancient farmhouse you can taste real extra virgin olive oil, visit an underground oil mill said to date back to Roman times and before, the private museum, the small 18th century church with its altar made of local Lecce stone.
 The olive trees are now waiting for international recognition through a possible future inscription in the Unesco World Heritage list.

-Walk back to Ostuni following the same short trail.
+Walk back to Ostuni following the same short trail and overnight.

 After breakfast, end of services.